wp-plugins/adkingpro/readme.txt

 == Changelog ==

+= 1.9.2 =
+* Updated details including new release of King Pro Plugin
+* Changed location of settings page in menu.

 = 1.9.1 =
 * Removal of expiry option on all post types except Ad King Pro
 * Addition of the ability to add nofollow to links and control target